- Reference Number: HEY-949/2021

 This leaflet has been produced to give you general information about posturing following retinal surgery.
 Most of your questions should be answered by this leaflet.
-However, it is not intended to replace the discussion between you and your doctor.
-If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team, caring for you, or your doctor.
+However, it is not intended to replace the discussion between you and the healthcare team.
+If after reading this leaflet, you have any concerns or questions, please do not hesitate to discuss them with a member of the healthcare team.

 What is post-operative posturing?

 Posturing is the positioning of your head and upper body required after undergoing retinal surgery.

 Posturing is necessary to ensure that the gas or silicone oil bubble in your eye is positioned against the part of the retina that requires supporting; it is essential process which will help the retina to reattach correctly.

 What should I do after my surgery?

 - You will need to commence your posturing position as soon as possible following your operation.